tuii05/2D_Car_Simulation/README.md

+## 2D Car Simulation with assists

-Simple simulation to modell a 2D car, based on a simplified bycicle modell and travelling with constant speed, using the following equations:
+A simple simulation to model a 2D car using a simplified **bicycle model**, traveling at **constant speed**.
+The motion is governed by the following equations:

 $$
 \begin{align}